 - a.
 Students who have availed OD for any one test will be allotted the best marks out of the two tests he/she appeared. - b.
-Students who have missed any one test due to valid reasons (including ML) shall be awarded the equivalent percentage of marks obtained in the end semester exam.
-For eg. If end semester exam mark is 80%, the test mark awarded for the missed test will be 80% of the maximum marks (ie. 15 marks) - c.
-If student misses more than one test, only one test will be compensated.
-The order of the preference will be OD, ML and PL. - 2.
+However, if any student is unable to write the IA test due to medical or other valid reasons, such student will be allowed to write the 4th IA test and the marks scored in this IA test will be considered for final IA marks calculation. - 2.
 The following tests schedule shall be incorporated in the Academic Calendar.